Behnam-am/Matlab/README.md

 # Matlab

-This repository contains reproduction codes for evolutionary alghorithms.
+This repository contains reproduction functions for evolutionary alghorithms.